Support for students commencing their Honours year and undertaking a research project with the Queensland Micro- and Nanotechnology Centre.

 - Computational chemistry of excited states

 To remain eligible for the scholarship, you will be required to:

-- remain full-time enrolled at Griffith University in the Bachelor of Science (Honours) degree
+- remain full-time enrolled at Griffith University in the degree for which the scholarship was awarded

 - continue to undertake your research project with the Queensland Micro- and Nanotechnology Centre for which the scholarship was awarded

 The above conditions are verified each trimester at Census date.
 If a scholarship recipient fails to successfully meet these conditions, scholarship payments may be withheld, or the scholarship may be terminated.